 \subsection{Coding filling geodesics on surfaces by splitting along a simple closed geodesic}

 This subsection gives a method for describing closed geodesics on hyperbolic surfaces that intersect a given simple closed geodesic.
-This will be useful for the results in the subsequents sections because it also allows us identifying the homotopy classes of geodesic arcs generated by splitting along the simple closed geodesic. .2cm Let $\Sigma$ be a hyperbolic surface and fix a simple closed geodesic $\beta.$ By applying either HNN extensions or amalgamated products (see \cite{Ser77}), more concretely van Kampen's Theorem, we can code closed geodesics on $\Sigma$ as a product only involving certain sequences of elements.
-This elements come from the fundamental group of the connected components of the surface minus the simple closed geodesic $\beta.$ .2cm Let $\beta$ be a separating (non-separating) simple closed geodesic on $\Sigma.$ Denote by $\Sigma_1$ the union of $\beta$ and one of the connected components of $\Sigma\setminus\beta$ and by $\Sigma_2$ the union of $\beta$ with the other connected component (resp. let $\Sigma_1$ be the complement of $\mathcal{N}_\beta$ maximal normal embedded neighborhood of $\beta$ in $\Sigma$ whose boundary is a closed geodesic).
+This will be useful for the results in the subsequents sections because it also allows us to identify the homotopy classes of geodesic arcs generated by splitting along the simple closed geodesic. .2cm Let $\Sigma$ be a hyperbolic surface and fix $\beta$ be a separating (non-separating) simple closed geodesic on $\Sigma.$ Denote by $\Sigma^1$ the union of $\beta$ and one of the connected components of $\Sigma\setminus\beta$ and by $\Sigma^2$ the union of $\beta$ with the other connected component (resp. let $\Sigma^1$ be the complement of $\mathcal{N}_\beta$ a maximal normal embedded neighborhood of $\beta$ in $\Sigma$ whose boundary is a closed geodesic).
 Choose a point $p\in \beta$ to be the base point of the fundamental group of $\Sigma$ (resp. $p$ in the self intersection of the closed geodesic which is the boundary of $\mathcal{N}_\beta$).
-As a consequence of van Kampen's Theorem, when $\beta$ is separating, $\pi_1(\Sigma,p)$ is isomorphic to the free product of $\pi_1(\Sigma_1,p)$ with $\pi_1(\Sigma_2,p)$ amalgamated by the subgroup $\pi_1(\beta,p).$ If $\beta$ is non-separating, $\pi_1(\Sigma,p)$ is isomorphic to the HNN extension of $\pi_1(\Sigma_1,p)$ relative to an isomorphism between two simple curves in the boundary of $\mathcal{N}_\beta.$ Notice also that the simple closed geodesic $\tau$ inside $\mathcal{N}_\beta$ perpendicular to $\beta,$ passing thought $p,$ represents the stable element, denoted by $t.$
+As a consequence of Van Kampen's Theorem, when $\beta$ is separating, $\pi_1(\Sigma,p)$ is isomorphic to the free product of $\pi_1(\Sigma^1,p)$ with $\pi_1(\Sigma^2,p)$ amalgamated on the subgroup $\pi_1(\beta,p).$ If $\beta$ is non-separating, $\pi_1(\Sigma,p)$ is isomorphic to the HNN extension of $\pi_1(\Sigma^1,p)$ relative to an isomorphism between two simple curves in the boundary of $\mathcal{N}_\beta.$ Notice also that the simple closed geodesic $\tau$ inside $\mathcal{N}_\beta$ perpendicular to $\beta,$ passing thought $p,$ represents the stable element, denoted by $t.$

-\begin{definition*} Let $\beta$ be a separating (non-separating) simple closed geodesic on $\Sigma,$ and $n$ be a positive integer.
+\begin{definition*} \normalfont Let $\beta$ be a separating (non-separating) simple closed geodesic on $\Sigma,$ and $n$ be a positive integer.
 A finite sequence